cmugpi/cmugpi.github.io/topics/terminal-usage/jobs-man-links/index.md

 ## Manual Pages (man)

-There will come a time when you're not sure how to do something on a terminal.
+There will come a time when you are not sure how to do something on a terminal.
-In those cases, you'll want to get help on how to do it.
+In those cases, you will want to get help on how to do it.
 Thankfully, there are several useful resources to provide you with help.

 `man` (short for "manual") is one of the most commonly used help resources.
 You